Airport line, Perth: Other issues

-In 2017, it was publicised that groundwater and soil underneath Perth Airport was contaminated with perfluoroalkyl and polyfluoroalkyl substances (PFAS), which are toxic chemicals formerly used in firefighting foam.
+In 2017, it was publicised that groundwater and soil underneath Perth Airport was contaminated with per- and polyfluoroalkyl substances (PFAS), which are toxic chemicals formerly used in firefighting foam.
 About 900000 m3 of soil dug up during tunnelling was contaminated.
 This soil was temporarily piled up at an industrial lot in Forrestfield before a permanent solution was decided.
 It was estimated that the temporary storage would cost $50 million and permanent disposal would cost $270 million.
 The state wanted to reuse the contaminated soil on the future third runway project at Perth Airport, but the federal government rejected that proposal.
 As of March 2023, some of the contaminated soil has been used on the Great Eastern Highway Bypass upgrade, with the rest to be used on future infrastructure projects.

 In July 2021, SI-NRW JV commenced legal action against GHD Group, alleging it was negligent in failing to prepare an adequate design concept.
 In particular, SI-NRW JV alleged that GHD breached the tender design agreement for the twelve cross passages and three stations, causing the joint venture to suffer a $17.5 million loss.
 GHD refuted by saying that the contract was only for the supply of basic design sketches for costings.